The Columbus laboratory module for the International Space Station

 A concept of the Man-Tended Free Flyer, MTFF, and its future upgrades were considered by European Space Agency, ESA, within the Columbus program.
 Click to enlarge.
 Credit: ESA

-The Hermes space plane docks to the MTFF space station.
+The Hermes space plane docks at the MTFF space station.
 Click to enlarge.
 Credit: Aerospatiale

 Continuous redesigns of the Hermes space plane once led to this bizarre configuration, which was needed to dock the vehicle with the Columbus MTFF station.
 Click to enlarge.
 Credit: ESA

 The European space station as it was envisioned in 1992.
-Credit: NASA
+Credit: ESA

 The European space station as it was envisioned in 1993.
-Credit: Deutsche Aerospace
+Credit: David Ducros / Deutsche Aerospace